 A first-time-in-college (FTIC) applicant is required to possess a diploma from a Florida public or regionally accredited high school, an accredited out-of-state high school or, if foreign, its equivalent.

-Students applying for admission will submit test scores from the Scholastic Aptitude Test SAT of the College Entrance Examination Board or from the American College Testing ACT program.
-International applicants must present scores of at least 500 (Paper-based test), 213 (Computer-based test) and 61 (Internet-based test) on Test of English as a Foreign Language (TOEFL) if the native language is not English.
+Students applying for admission will submit test scores from the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or from the American College Testing (ACT) program.
+ACT scores must include the combined English/Writing component.
+International applicants must present scores of at least 500 (Paper-based test), 213 (Computer-based test) and 61 (Internet-based test) on the Test of English as a Foreign Language (TOEFL) if the native language is not English.

 An applicant who has at least a 3.0 (recalculated) grade point average on a 4.0 scale in core academic units completed in grades 9 through 12 and who submits other appropriate evidence that indicates successful academic progress is academically eligible for admission.
-When computing grade point averages, applicants receive additional weight for International Baccalaureate - 1 (IB), Honors - .5, Advanced Placement - 1 (AP) courses and AICE courses - 1 courses.
+When calculating grade point averages, additional weight is assigned for International Baccalaureate - 1 (IB), Honors - .5, Advanced Placement - 1 (AP), courses and AICE courses - 1 courses.
 Specific high school course units are required for admission as a first year student (an academic unit is a year-long course which is not remedial in nature).

 1. FTIC students applying to Florida A&M University for summer 2011 or later may be considered for admission based on the following criteria:

 a.
-An FTIC student may be admitted if he/she has a high school grade point average (GPA) of 3.00 or higher on a 4.00 scale as calculated by the university, OR
+An FTIC student may be admitted if he/she has an unweighted high school grade point average (GPA) of 3.00 or higher on a 4.00 scale as calculated by the university, OR

 b.
-An FTIC student may be admitted if he/she has a high school GPA of 2.5 - 2.99 on a 4.00 scale as calculated by the university.
+An FTIC student may be admitted if he/she has an unweighted high school GPA of 2.5 - 2.99 on a 4.00 scale as calculated by the university.
 Course work from which a student has withdrawn with

 passing grades will not be included in the calculation.
+Repeated courses are calculated with the highest grade.
 In addition to achieving the minimum GPA, a student must achieve the minimum scores for each SAT Reasoning Test or ACT section

 as outlined below: